-Big data gives companies unprecedented insight into their business by capturing information about all kinds of events and transactions.
-Using tools like Flume, Spark and Storm to ingest data into file datastores like Hadoop HDFS, or NoSQL datastores like HBase, Cassandra or MongoDB, they can perform real-time and after-the-fact analytics on all types of data.
+Using tools like Flume, Spark and Storm to ingest data into file datastores like Hadoop HDFS, or NoSQL datastores like HBase, Cassandra or MongoDB, they can capture, store and analyze all kinds of potentially valuable information.

 Their business is powered by applications written in many languages, linked with a variety of ESBs, API gateways and web servers, running in diverse cloud, legacy and hybrid environments.
 Many of the interactions between these applications and logs they generate represent are events that should be captured and analyzed, and would be interesting to other applications in real-time.